Jesus frees believer from spiritual blindness

-I had no idea what a cleansing prayer was until I was sitting in one.
+I had no idea what a renewal prayer was until I was sitting in one.
 A friend had asked me to attend hers and support her in quiet prayer.
 On that day, I witnessed God’s amazing power and loving gentleness set my friend free from strongholds, and my eyes were opened wide to the reality of spiritual warfare.

-Still, it did not occur to me to go through a cleansing prayer myself.
+Still, it did not occur to me to go through a renewal prayer myself.
 I thought I was doing fine in my walk and that serving the Lord and seeking spiritual growth was enough.